sharathcshekhar/kegtron-cloud/README.md

 # kegtron-cloud

 This is an add-on app for Kegtron beer flow meter: https://kegtron.com/gen1/.
-I am just a homebrewer who uses Kegtron, and I am in no way associated with the Kegtron company.
+I am a homebrewer who uses Kegtron, and I am in no way associated with the Kegtron company.
 So this is just an unofficial companion app to the official app.

 Kegtron is a flow meter with Bluetooth which can be installed on to a beer keezer/kegerator to monitor the amount of beer in your kegs.